mikemajesty/ssm-annotation-resolver/README.md

 ### Using the SsmAnnotationResolverInfra CRD (Recommended)

-The **SsmAnnotationResolverInfra CRD** is the declarative way to provision AWS infrastructure (SQS, EventBridge, IAM) directly from Kubernetes.
+The **SsmAnnotationResolverInfra CRD** is the declarative way to provision AWS infrastructure (SQS, DLQ, IAM/IRSA) directly from Kubernetes.

 **Flow:**
 1. Pulumi creates a `SsmAnnotationResolverInfra` custom resource in the cluster
 2. The SSM Annotation Resolver controller observes the CRD
-3. Controller automatically provisions SQS queue, DLQ, EventBridge rule, and IAM role
+3. Controller automatically provisions SQS queue, DLQ, and IAM role
 4. Controller updates the CRD status with outputs (sqsQueueUrl, iamRoleArn, etc.)
 5. Pulumi reads the status and uses outputs for Helm chart or other deployments
+6. EventBridge rule/target is configured externally (IaC or CLI) and points to the queue created by the CRD

 **Example CRD:**
 ```yaml